 Completion within expected duration of study

-International students on a student visa are required to finish their program within the expected duration specified on their Confirmation of Enrolment (COE).
+International students on a student visa are expected to complete their program within the duration specified on their Confirmation of Enrolment (CoE).

 This means that if your program is 18 months in length you must complete it within 18 months.
-This will require you to undertake a 60 credit point load (four courses of study) per semester over three teaching periods (semesters).
-If you are studying a three year program you will need to undertake a 60 credit point load (four courses of study) over six teaching periods (semesters).
+This will require you to undertake a 60 credit point load (four courses of study) per semester over three semesters.
+If you are studying a three year program you will need to undertake a 60 credit point load (four courses of study) over six semesters.

-You should enrol in a full-time load to ensure you complete your studies within the expected duration of study.
+You should enrol in a full-time load of 60 credit points each semester to ensure you complete your studies within the expected duration of study.

 In limited circumstances, you may be able to enrol in less than the full-time load.
 Approval may be granted in the following situations: